Ending Global Sprawl: Mix Uses and Users

 Principle 5: Mix Uses and Users

-Create diverse, mixed-use neighborhoods and districts that integrate affordable housing.
+Create diverse, mixed-use neighbourhoods and districts that integrate affordable housing.

 Rationale and Challenges

-Mixed-use is one of the most difficult principles to quantify for every neighborhood, region, or country.
-Yet, for neighborhoods to be accessible and vibrant, it is one of the most important.
-Lack of appropriate zoning, inattention to human-scale, loss of pedestrian connections, and urban sprawl are some of the most significant challenges to implementing mixed-use development.
+Mixed-use is one of the most difficult principles to quantify for every neighbourhood, region, or country.
+Yet, for neighbourhoods to be accessible and vibrant, it is one of the most important.
+Lack of appropriate zoning, inattention to human scale, loss of pedestrian connections, and urban sprawl are some of the most significant challenges to implementing mixed-use development.